keenlabs/Keen-Docs/source/clients/ruby/usage_guide.rst

 Now, the fun part.
 Use *keen.add.event()* wherever you want to collect data.

-For each event, specify an event collection name (e.g. “arrivals”), then include as many properties as you want (eg. landing page, referring source, browser, user properties).
+For each event, specify an :ref:`event collection <event-collections>` name (e.g. “arrivals”), then include as many :ref:`properties <event-properties>` as you want (eg. landing page, referring source, browser, user properties).

 Here’s a simple example that records someone’s arrival to your site: